-The things to do in downtown Aspen Colorado are almost limitless – during both a winter and summer vacation.
+The things to do in Aspen Colorado are almost limitless – during both a winter and summer vacation – especially in Downtown Aspen.

 At an elevation of nearly 8,000 feet, the small ski town of Aspen, Colorado is home to only 7,000 residents annually and is a premier destination for skiers and snowboarders alike.